-Dice up the onion and garlic and then heat up the biggest wide pan you have.
-I like one with high sides.
+I like to use a big skillet for this with high sides.
 I’ve made this dish in a huge variety of pans including a dutch oven.
 Whatever you have will probably work, but wider surface area the better because that ensures that the tomatoes aren’t piled on top of each other.

 They’ll sizzle and pop and smell good.
 Eventually they’ll start to kind of wilt and give up.
 This is when you can get aggressive and take a fork or spatula and start mushing them to bits.
 This part is more fun than it is work in my opinion.

 NOTE: For those of you concerned about the skins or seeds or tiny cores in the tomatoes, it’s really nothing to be worried about.
 You can barely even see them in the final product and the skins give a little texture to the dish which I find kind of nice actually.
 If you’re going to peel and core the tomatoes though, by all means, use larger tomatoes.

 Anyway, this is after about 10 minutes of cooking: